 - Embrace and nurture the first followers as equals

 - Feel fulfilled and happier :)

-- BONUS: You will make the followers happier too
+- BONUS: When you do this you will make the followers happier too